Being away from home certainly makes us appreciate our little house.

 We took a short trip this past week, and coming home and driving up the alley into our driveway instantly made me smile.

 Last weekend before we left, I tweaked the back of the garage by installing a new galvanized barn light and touching up the vanilla-cream paint; and Jamie gave the garage door 2 new coats of Chocolate paint.
 (The first 2 were flat and we decided that the eggshell finish looked a little more….. polished)

 Here’s the view coming up the back.

-And here’s our warm, charming (slightly smaller than I wanted) barn light ….Small light sensor on top, so it turns on at dusk
+And here’s our warm, charming, slightly smaller than I wanted, barn light.
+(There’s a small light sensor on top, so it turns on at dusk)

 Maybe someday I’ll find a bigger vintage one with paint chipping off.

 This one was only $26 on Amazon, and I love it way more than the builder-grade bullshit spotlight that was there.